 Characterizing uncertainty in \acp{dnn} is an active area of research \cite{nguyen2015deep, poggi2017quantitative, osband2021epistemic}.
-One approach is to use Bayesian \acp{dnn} \cite{jospin2020hands}, which, when combined with \ac{ss} models, enable to extract uncertainty, see, e.g., \cite{karl2016deep, krishnan2017structured, naesseth2018variational}.
+One approach is to use Bayesian \acp{dnn} \cite{jospin2020hands}, which, when combined with \ac{ss} models, enables extraction of the uncertainty.
+See, e.g., \cite{karl2016deep, krishnan2017structured, naesseth2018variational}.
 However, doing so relies on variational inference, which makes learning more complex and less scalable, and cannot be used directly for state estimation \cite{becker2019recurrent}.
-Alternatively, one can use deep learning techniques estimate the \ac{ss} model parameters and then plug them into a variant of a \ac{kf} which provides uncertainty, e.g., \cite{abbeel2005discriminative, haarnoja2016backprop, laufer2018hybrid, xu2021ekfnet}.
-These approaches are limited in accuracy and complexity due the need to linearize the second-order moments to compute the error covariance as required by the \ac{mb} \ac{kf}.
+Alternatively, one can use deep learning techniques to estimate the \ac{ss} model parameters and then plug them into a variant of a \ac{kf} that provides uncertainty; e.g., \cite{abbeel2005discriminative, haarnoja2016backprop, laufer2018hybrid, xu2021ekfnet}.
+These approaches are limited in accuracy and complexity, requiring linearization of the second-order moments to compute the error covariance as required by the \ac{mb} \ac{kf}.
 The \ac{kf}-inspired \ac{rnn} proposed \cite{becker2019recurrent} was trained to predict both the state and the error.
 However, \cite{becker2019recurrent} focused on specific factorizable \ac{ss} models with partially observable states, for which the \ac{kf} is simplified to parallel scalar operations, and the proposed architecture does not naturally extend to general \ac{ss} models.